troycomi/snakemake-training/4_cluster/README.md

 move to the cloud, or run on our laptops.

 ## localrules
-Once we enable cluster execution, all rules will be submitted as jobs.
+Once we enable cluster execution, all rules will be submitted as jobs by default.
 You may not want all rules submitted, especially quick rules (like all or a small shell script) or those requiring a network connection (downloading data).

 Any rules specified by name with the localrules directive will run with the main instance of snakemake instead of being executed through the cluster command.